Plan A Visit

 Come share the excitement at this state-of-the-art museum complex!

 The Western Center is home to a fascinating array of Native American artifacts and Ice Age fossils that were unearthed at Diamond Valley Lake.
-You’ll be moved by “Max”, the largest mastodon found in the Western United States, as well as “Xena”, a Columbian mammoth.
+You’ll be moved by “Max”, the largest mastodon found on the West Coast, as well as “Xena”, a Columbian mammoth.
 Let your imagination run wild as you walk on tempered glass which houses “Little Stevie”, a large mastodon installed beneath the museum floor to re-create the actual dig site.

 The museum has been designed to provide world-class facilities for the research, curation, and presentation of the nearly 1,000,000 specimens discovered during the development of the Diamond Valley Lake in Hemet, California.